httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Client and Server Provide Full Representation Data

 The request contains a `Repr-Digest` field-value calculated on the enclosed representation.
-It also includes an `Accept-Encoding: br` header field that advertises the client supports Brotli encoding.
+It also includes an `Accept-Encoding: br` header field that advertises that the client supports Brotli encoding.

 The response includes a `Content-Encoding: br` that indicates the selected